This post may contain affiliate links. Please see our disclosure policy.

 What exactly is a crêpe?

-A crêpe is basically a super thin French pancake – very similar to English pancakes (unlike American and Scotch pancakes which have raising agents so are smaller, thicker and fluffier).
-You can get sweet and savoury crêpes and serve them with all sorts of fillings and toppings – Brittany is famous for making the most delicious savoury buckwheat crêpes filled with Comté or Gruyère cheese and either spinach or ham (yum!).
-I also love sweet ones topping with chocolate and hazelnut spread, some toasted nuts and fresh berries.
+A crêpe is basically a super thin French pancake.
+You can get sweet and savoury crêpes and serve them with all sorts of fillings and toppings – Brittany is famous for making the most delicious savoury buckwheat crêpes filled with Comté or Gruyère cheese and either spinach or ham.
+I also love sweet ones topped with chocolate and hazelnut spread, some toasted nuts and fresh berries.

-Personally, I don’t.
+I don’t.
 Firstly, I rarely have the time.
 Secondly, when I have rested the batter, the difference has been minimal and not worth waiting for.
-By all means, if you are looking for a Strawberry Mille Crêpe Cake recipe that you can prepare in advance, feel free to pop the batter in the fridge to rest before cooking at a time more convenient to you.
+If you need to, though, you can chill it in the fridge for up to 2 days.
+I find it at its best in the first 24 hours.

 Other recipes you might enjoy:

-My Tiramisu Pancakes and Easy Pancake Recipe are both great panckes to try.
-Otherwise, try Hong Kong-style Mango Pancakes that are full of tropical flavours.
-These Racuchy pancakes are delicious as are these delicious crepe parcels filled with cream and strawberries.
+My Tiramisu Pancakes and Easy Pancake Recipe are both great pancakes to try.
+These Racuchy pancakes are delicious, as are these delicious crepe parcels filled with cream and strawberries.
+For something sweet and a little different, try this Japanese Strawberry Sandwich.

 strawberry mille crepe cake crossection.